thi-ng/umbrella/packages/timestep/README.md

 // the simulated render frame rate here is only 25 fps... setInterval(() => {
     // provide current time and an array of state values to update
-    // (any IUpdatable impl can be given here, incl. custom types) sim.update(Date.now(), [a, b]);
+    // (any ITimeStep impl can be given here, incl. custom types) sim.update(Date.now(), [a, b]);
     // show current frame, num updates, time (relative to start) and interpolated state values console.log(sim.frame, sim.updates, sim.current, a.value, b.value);